 To determine what kind of procedures apply to your circumstances.
 You must first consider the money value of your dispute.

-If the amount of money is under $10,000, it is a Small Claim.
-This kind of proceeding is governed by The Small Claim Practices Act.
-Take the time to read the available information about Small Claims filed after January 1st, 2015 as you will find checklists to help you prepare as the claimant or the defendant as well as the links to the required forms.
+If the amount of money is under $15,000, it is a Small Claim.
+This kind of proceeding is governed by the Small Claims Practices Act.
+Take the time to read the available information about Small Claims, as you will find information to help you prepare as the claimant or the defendant, as well as the links to the required forms.

 You can order the Community Legal Education Association guide for small claims by contacting the CLEA office.

-If the amount of money is over $10,000, the claim will proceed as a civil claim in the Court of Queen’s Bench.
-The Court of Queen’s Bench Rules set out the requirements of the parties for writing, filing and serving documents associated with a civil claim.
+If the amount of money is over $15,000, the claim will proceed as a civil claim in the Court of King’s Bench.
+The Court of King’s Bench Rules set out the requirements of the parties for writing, filing and serving documents associated with a civil claim.
 Some claims are for very large amounts and the legal issues to be decided by the Court are very complex.
 Other claims are only slightly above the value of a small claim and are less complex.
-Because of this, Rule 20A of the Court of Queen's Bench rules was created and simplifies the procedure for claims under $100,000.
+Because of this, Rule 20A of the Court of King's Bench rules was created and simplifies the procedure for claims under $100,000.

 Is your dispute about a money value: